vladmandic/human/README.md

 Demos are included in `/demo`:

 Browser:
-- `demo-esm`: Demo using Browser with ESM module
+- `demo-esm`: Full demo using Browser with ESM module, includes selectable backends and webworkers
-- `demo-iife`: Demo using Browser with IIFE module
+- `demo-iife`: Older demo using Browser with IIFE module
-- `demo-webworker`: Demo using Browser with ESM module and Web Workers *All three following demos are identical, they just illustrate different ways to load and work with `Human` library:*

 NodeJS:
 - `demo-node`: Demo using NodeJS with CJS module